Beefsteak Raid: Aftermath

 The total losses for the Confederates, who saw some opposition, were 10 killed, 47 wounded, and 4 missing.
 The official count of cattle successfully reaching the Confederates for food was 2,468.

-Despite the raid's success, its strategic impact was not as great as the large number of cattle taken might seem to indicate.
-For whereas the Union had the resources to replace its lost cattle, the Confederates lacked hay or grain to spare for feed.
-They were therefore forced to slaughter the cattle almost as soon as they had secured them.
-The ensuing "feast" on the Confederate side might be better described as a rush to consume the beef before it spoiled.
-Salt for preserving meat was scarce in the Confederacy.

 For days afterwards, the southerners would taunt the northern sentries, thanking them for all the food and inviting them over for dinner.
 There was so much beef available that Confederate sentries would sometimes offer it in unauthorized trades with Union sentries for certain luxury items of which the Federal soldiers had a plentiful supply, but the Confederates lacked.
-After the beef was eaten or spoiled, the Confederates reverted to their previous, dire food situation.

 Abraham Lincoln called the raid "the slickest piece of cattle-stealing" he ever heard of.
 General Lee's adjutant, Lt.
-Col. Walter H. Taylor, said it made up for disruption of Confederate supply lines caused by the loss of the Weldon Railroad, a claim most historians consider to be overstated.
+Col. Walter H. Taylor, said it made up for disruption of Confederate supply lines caused by the loss of the Weldon Railroad.

 Legacy

 Much of the action of the Beefsteak Raid took place in Prince George County.
-The Prince George County Historical Society commemorates the raid with a steak dinner each September.
+The Prince George County Regional Heritage Center commemorates the raid with a steak dinner each September.

 A fictionalized depiction of the raid is featured in the 1966 film Alvarez Kelly.